 The green sea turtle is distributed worldwide across tropical and subtropical coastal waters generally between 45 degrees (°) north and 40° south.
-After emerging from the nest, green sea turtle hatchlings swim to offshore areas where they float passively in major current systems; however, laboratory and modeling studies suggest that dispersal trajectories might also be shaped by active swimming (Christiansen et al., 2016; Putman & Mansfield, 2015b).
+After emerging from the nest, green sea turtle hatchlings swim to offshore areas where they float passively in major current systems; however, laboratory and modeling studies suggest that dispersal trajectories might also be shaped by active swimming (Christiansen et al., 2016; Putman & Mansfield, 2015).
 Post-hatchling green sea turtles forage and develop in floating Sargassum habitats of the open ocean.
 At the juvenile stage (estimated at five to six years), they leave the open-ocean habitat and retreat to protected lagoons and open coastal areas that are rich in seagrass or marine algae (Bresette et al., 2006), where they will spend most of their lives (Bjorndal & Bolten, 1988).
-The optimal developmental habitats for late juveniles and foraging habitats for adults are warm shallow waters (3-5 m), with abundant submerged aquatic vegetation and close to nearshore reefs or rocky areas (Holloway-Adkins, 2006; Seminoff et al., 2002).
-Climate change and ocean warming trends may impact the habitat and range of this species over time (Fuentes et al., 2013b).
-These impacts apply to all sea turtle species and are discussed in Section 3.8.2.1.5.4 (Climate Change).
+The optimal developmental habitats for late juveniles and foraging habitats for adults are warm shallow waters (3-5 m), with abundant submerged aquatic vegetation and close to nearshore reefs or rocky areas (Holloway-Adkins, 2006; Seminoff et al., 2002; Seminoff et al., 2015).
+Climate change and ocean warming trends may impact the habitat and range of this species over time (Fuentes et al., 2013).
+These impacts apply to all sea turtle species and are discussed in Section 3.8.2.1.5.5 (Climate Change).

 Four regions within the North Atlantic distinct population segment support nesting concentrations: Costa Rica (Tortuguero), Mexico (Campeche, Yucatan, and Quintana Roo), United States (Florida), and Cuba.
 The highest concentration of nesting is in Tortuguero, and in Mexico, where nesting occurs primarily along the Yucatan Peninsula.
 Most green sea turtle nesting occurs in along the Atlantic coast of eastern central Florida, with smaller concentrations along the Gulf coast and Florida Keys.
 In Cuba, nesting primarily occurs on the extreme western tip of the country and on islands off the southern shore of Cuba.
-Nesting also occurs in the Bahamas, Belize, Cayman Islands, Dominican Republic, Haiti,
+Nesting also occurs in the Bahamas, Belize, Cayman Islands, Dominican Republic, Haiti, Honduras, Jamaica, Nicaragua, Panama, Puerto Rico, Turks and Caicos Islands, North Carolina, South Carolina, Georgia, Texas, and Virginia.